raspberrypilearning/trained-vision-app/en/step_5.md

 #### Finding the path to a directory on Windows

 The easiest way to find the path to a directory you know in Windows is to open the folder in Windows Explorer, as you would normally, and click into the navigation bar at the top of the window.
 The full path for the folder should become visible and you can then copy it.

 ![The Windows Explorer navigation bar for a folder, with the path highlighted.](images/windows_path.png)

 --- task ---

-In the CLI, navigate to the directory you just unzipped by entering the following command, replace `[directory_path]` with the path to your directory.
+In the CLI, navigate to the directory you just unzipped by entering the following command, and replace `[directory_path]` with the path to your directory.

 ```batch
 cd [directory_path]